Department of Race, Ethnicity, Gender, and Sexualilty Studies

 Criminal History Policy and Acknowledgement

-The College of Education and Human Development (COEHD) prepares educators and professionals for fields which require fieldwork, internship, practicum, service-learning and/or clinical teaching.
-Placements occur in educational, clinical, health care facilities, hospitals, and/or medical settings which require a criminal background check.
+The College of Education and Human Development (COEHD) prepares educators and professionals for fields which require fieldwork, internship, practicum, service-learning, and/or clinical teaching.
+Placements occur in educational, clinical, and health care facilities; hospitals; and/or medical settings which require a criminal background check.
 The University of Texas at San Antonio is required to inform students of the requirements set forth by the Texas Occupation Code, Chapter 53, Sections 53.001 through 53.105.

 All COEHD prospective students in a licensure or certification program are required to acknowledge that they have been made aware of these requirements and that they have read the COEHD Criminal History Policy.
 For more information and for completing the acknowledgement form, please visit the Office of Professional Preparation and Partnerships in the College of Education and Human Development.